Learn the facts about cholesterol

-Children who have this genetic disorder are at very high risk of heart disease.
+Children who have this genetic disorder are at high risk of heart disease.
 This problem is underdiagnosed and undertreated worldwide.
-Once identified, children with this condition may require aggressive treatment with medications.
+Once identified, children with this condition may require aggressive treatment with lifestyle changes and medications.

 Cholesterol testing could be considered for children and adolescents with elevated risk.
 That includes children or adolescents with: